Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Methods

 where,

-The $p_j$ is the proportion of all assignments, $N$ is the total number of samples (segmented files) with index $i$, and $n$ is the number of annotators with index $j$.
-The range of $\kappa$ is on the scale of 0-1, with 0 for perfect disagreement and 1 for perfect agreement.
-To interpret the $\kappa$ value, we follow the convention for Cohen's kappa \cite{Landis1977} in the Table \ref{tab:interpret}.
+The $p_j$ in eq.
+(4) is the proportion of all assignments, $N$ in eqs.
+(2), (3), and (4) is the total number of samples (segmented files) with index $i$, and $n$ in eqs.
+(2) and (4) is the number of annotators with index $j$.
+The range of $\kappa$ is on a scale of 0-1, with 0 for perfect disagreement and 1 for perfect agreement.
+To interpret the $\kappa$ value, we follow the convention for Cohen's kappa \cite{Landis1977} in Table \ref{tab:interpret}.